moliver28/research-handbook/content/handbook/engineering/development/data-science/ai-powered/model-validation/_index.md

 After the initial assessment, we have a dynamic dataset pull from daily runs so feature teams can run the datasets with every code and prompt change via CLI.
 This helps them understand how changes in code /prompt/system can impact quality based on the variance between control (before change) and test (after change) code on a primary metric of choice.

-#### Documentation as we use new ways and processes as we embrace GenAI
+#### Documentation as we use new ways and processes for GenAI Evaluation

 We are further iterating and documenting an evaluation-centric way of building GenAI features.
 This is mainly for the internal team, and the epic to track this can be found here.